2017 Commissioner of Firearms report

 Firearms licence revocations

 Under the Firearms Act, CFOs are authorized to revoke a firearms licence based on their assessment of the licence holder's risk to public safety.
-There were 2,223 firearms licences revoked in 2016 (Tables 9 and 10).
-Some of these revocations may have been referred to or overturned by the courts since the initial revocation.
+There were 2,663 firearms licences revoked in 2017 (Tables 6 and 7).
+Similar to licence application refusals, an individual may challenge a licence revocation by applying to a provincial court for a reference hearing.
+As a result, some of these revocations may have been referred to, or overturned by the courts since the initial revocation.

 Firearms licence application refusals and firearms licence revocations are recorded in the CFP's national CFIS database.
-Individuals who have an application refused or a licence revoked, therefore, cannot evade this decision by moving from one municipal or provincial/territorial jurisdiction to another.
+Therefore, individuals who have an application refused or a licence revoked, should not attempt to evade this decision by moving from one municipal or provincial/territorial jurisdiction to another.

 Firearm prohibition orders for individuals

-Courts must notify CFOs of all firearms prohibition orders in their jurisdiction.
+Under section 89 of the Firearms Act, every court, judge or justice that orders, varies or revokes a firearms prohibition order must notify the CFO in their jurisdiction.
 Firearms licence applicant screening includes checking if an applicant is subject to a prohibition order.
-A prohibition order prevents an individual from legally possessing a firearm for a specified period of time and results in the refusal of a firearms licence application, unless a court specifically orders one to be issued for certain purposes.
+A prohibition order prevents an individual from legally possessing a firearm for a specified period of time and results in the refusal of a firearms licence application.
+However, under section 113 of the Criminal Code, special provisions may be made for an individual, against whom a prohibition order is made, to possess a firearm if they are able to establish to the satisfaction of a competent authority that they require a firearm for the purpose of hunting in order to sustain themselves or their family.

-Prohibition orders are recorded in the CPIC database and form part of the background and continuous-eligibility checks for firearms licences.
-Information from municipal, provincial and federal court records also contributes to the assessment of an individual's potential threat to public safety.
+Prohibition orders are recorded in the CPIC database and form part of the background and continuous eligibility checks for firearms licencees.
+Information from municipal, provincial and federal court records also contribute to the assessment of an individual's application.
 A match against a court order may result in the CFO conducting an investigation that could lead to a revocation or a change in licence conditions.
-In 2016, there were 422,887 individuals prohibited from possessing firearms (Chart 4).
+In 2017, there were 443,043 individuals prohibited from possessing firearms (Chart 3).

 |Year||Number of prohibitions|

 All restricted and prohibited firearms in Canada must be registered; however, before a firearm can be registered for the first time, it must be verified.
-Verification is the process of confirming the identification and class of a firearm by a certified verifier.
-The Program, through the Registrar of Firearms, coordinates the National Verifiers Network, which authorizes new certified verifiers and responds to all inquiries about becoming a certified verifier.
+Verification is the process used to confirm the identification and class of a firearm by an approved verifier.
+The Program, through the Registrar of Firearms, coordinates with the National Verifiers Network.
+The National Verifiers Network authorizes verifiers and responds to all inquiries about becoming a certified verifier.

-Registration applicants must already have a firearms licence allowing them to possess a certain class of firearm.
-A firearms licence with the correct classes is required to register a restricted or prohibited firearm.
+Applicants who wish to register a firearm must already have a firearms licence allowing them to possess the corresponding class of firearm.
+In other words, a firearms licence with the appropriate privileges is required to register a restricted or prohibited firearm.
 When a registered firearm is transferred to a new owner, the Registrar of Firearms will issue a new registration certificate if the new owner is eligible to possess that type of firearm.
-The record must be changed to reflect both the cancellation of registration from the original owner and the new registration to the new owner.

 The registration certificate number links a firearm to its licensed owner in the CFIS database.
 As with firearms licences, a subset of this information can then be accessed by law enforcement agencies via CPIC.